 Uranus, Gaia, and their eighteen shared children were not a happy family.
 Uranus locked the eldest of his children – the three Hecatoncheires and the three giant Cyclopes – in the center of the Earth, causing Gaia eternal pain.
 Uranus hated his children, especially the three hundred-handed ones – the Hecatoncheires.

-Gaia began to grow tired of her husband’s treatment of their offspring, so she – as many of the goddesses who came after her imitated – hatched a cunning plan against her husband.
-But first she had to encourage her children to join the conspiracy.
+Gaia began to grow tired of her husband’s treatment of their offspring, so she hatched a cunning plan against her husband.
+But first, she had to encourage her children to join the conspiracy.

 Gaia hid Kronos, giving him the sickle and instructions for her plan.
 Kronos waited to ambush his father and four of his brothers were sent to the corners of the world to keep watch for Uranus.
 As the night came, so did Uranus.
 Uranus came down to his wife and Kronos emerged from his hiding place with the adamantine sickle.
 In one swing, he castrated him.

 It was said that this brutal act caused the separation of heaven and Earth.
 Gaia was freed.
 According to the myths, Uranus either died shortly after or withdrew from the Earth forever.

 As Uranus’ blood fell to the Earth the avenging Furies and Giants rose from Gaia.
 From the sea foam caused by his fall came Aphrodite.

 The Titans had won.
 Uranus had called them the Titans (or Strainers) because they had strained inside the earthly prison he had bound them in.
 But Uranus would continue to play in the Titans’ minds.
 He had told them that their attack against him was a blood sin that – Uranus prophesied – would be avenged.